World Para-athletics Championships: How Jonnie Peacock became main attraction

 But does he go to Tokyo 2020?

-Peacock has never fully committed to racing at the Paralympic Games in Tokyo in 2020.
+Prior to the London World Championships, Peacock had not committed to racing at the Paralympic Games in Tokyo in 2020 for certain.

+However, speaking to Channel 4 after Sunday's race, he said he would take 2018 off with the aim of then competing in Japan.

+"So 2019 will be a comeback year for me," he said.
+"I'll try to make sure I can get myself back into one piece and definitely by Tokyo we'll be there."

+If he makes it to Tokyo will it be his last appearance on the track?
 He will be 27 then, and likely feeling the strain of years of sprinting.
 There could also be opportunities outside of athletics.

 "He speaks well, he looks great, he's a sponsor's dream and I'm sure a lot of other athletes in the team look at that," said Curbishley.